-How to Put Together a Balanced & Healthy Meal on a BudgetPOSTED ON Nov 22, 2020
+How to Put Together a Balanced & Healthy Meal on a BudgetUPDATED ON Jul 12, 2022

 We all know the importance of eating a balanced and healthy diet, and it’s not just because it’s good for your waistline.
 Eating nourishing, wholefoods is vital for your inner health, but it’s also crucial to your mental and emotional health too.
 However, this year has unfortunately seen many of us out of work and living on a tight budget, making eating well (and at a time when it’s incredibly important to be looking after our well-being) a struggle.